 Updated for 2018

 As seniors near and then reach retirement, sometimes they aren’t really ready to call it quits just yet.
-This is where part-time jobs, freelance work, and other temporary employment comes in play.
-Seniors participate in this kind of work—known as the gig economy—for various reasons, like monetary issues and generally trying to keep the brain sharp.
+This is where part-time jobs, freelance work, and other temporary employment become an attractive option.
+Seniors participate in this kind of work—known as the gig economy—for various reasons, like monetary issues and trying to keep the brain sharp.

 But there are plenty of effects, both positive and negative, that come along with working in the gig economy.
 First, though, let’s discuss what the gig economy is and dig deeper into why seniors participate in it.

 As the expected retirement population rises, not everyone can afford to quit working for the rest of their lives.
 Some also simply just don’t want to, which is where the gig economy comes in for seniors and why so many participate in it.

 Why do seniors participate in the gig economy?

 There are many seniors in the United States, and the numbers are only increasing.
 As of May 2017, the U.S. Census Bureau reported that just under 48 million seniors—those aged 65 and up—are living in the country and they make up about 15 percent of the total population.
 That number will blossom to about 78 million by 2035, or 20 percent of the population—less than 20 years from the time this piece publishes.
 That number easily surpasses 100 million once you factor in people over the age of 55.

 This will be a result of the baby boomers (the generation born between 1946 and 1964).
 People born between those years were part of one of the largest population booms in the history of the country.

 For generations, the ideal life in the United States was to retire at age 65 and then live on retirement funds and government benefits like Medicare and Social Security.
 But as the expected retired population rises, not everyone can afford to quit working for the rest of their lives.
 Some also simply just don’t want to, which is where the gig economy comes in for seniors and why so many participate in it.